Anyone who has ever raised a puppy knows that training these adorable little monsters can be challenging.

 You can enroll your puppy in obedience training classes as early as eight weeks old (make sure your pup is up to date with vaccinations).

-There are many perks to formal classes for your puppy, including plenty of socialization and playtime with other dogs.
+Formal classes offer many perks for your puppy, including plenty of socialization and playtime with other dogs.
 Above all, investing in an obedience class will help you train your puppy even faster.

 It’s never too late to teach your dog new rules or a new trick.